richardelms/spil_event_unity_plugin/README.md

 <h3>1: Download and Import the Unity package into your project</h3>
 You can find the latest version of the Unity plugin in the releases tab of this repo.

-Unzip the download, inside you will find 2 folders and a Unity package.
-Please ignore the iOS and Android folders for now and just import the Unity package.
+Unzip the download, inside you will find the native library folders and a Unity package.
+Please ignore the folder for now and just import the Unity package.

-The package contains 2 C# scripts and a JSONHelper plugin.
-Spil.cs contains all the methods and native bridges for the SDK, the other script is a helper class for handling JSON responses from the Spil servers.

-Attach the Spil.cs script to a GameObject in your SplashScreen or equivalent.
+Attach the script named "Spil.cs" to a GameObject in your SplashScreen or equivalent.

-For Android, also enter your project ID to the GameObject.
+For Android, also enter your project ID to the Script.
 Ask your Spil contact to provide you with your project ID.
 <h3>2: Import appropriate platform specific components</h3>
 <strong>Android</strong>